 We have a large selection of end fittings, including balls, ball shanks, sleeves, stamped eyes, stops, thimbles, handles/knobs, strap forks, strap eyes, and threaded studs.
 Others options are available as well.

 Push pull controls are important components in many different industries.
 Automotive, aerospace, heavy equipment and more all used variations of push pull control assemblies to adjust mechanisms and activate certain parts during operation.
-Quality cable assemblies make all of the difference in the lifetime performance of these parts.
+Quality cable assemblies makes all the difference in the lifetime performance of these parts.

 In the current computer age we find ourselves in, control cables have become an essential part of programming automated equipment.
 The reason control cables are so essential is due to their versatility and ability to be inserted into any process knowing that they will perform accurately and flawlessly.

 Maybe you’re looking for more than push pull controls.
 If so, you’ve come to the right place!
 At Tyler Madison, we also manufacture things like wire rope lanyards, wire rope cable assemblies, conduits, terminals and other related wire rope hardware.
-No matter that type of mechanical product that you are building or fixing, it’s likely that you can find all of the cable and wire rope you need at Tyler Madison.
+No matter that type of mechanical product that you are building or fixing, it’s likely that you can find all the cable and wire rope you need at Tyler Madison.
 Our advanced machining techniques and skilled team even make us capable of manufacturing complex custom control cable parts for you.